jwds1978/jwds1978.github.io/_posts/2017-04-29-understanding-combat-ptsd-from-the-inside-out.md

 </p>
 <p>
-  Regardless of its origins, this poem says a lot about the challenges and difficulties that we &#8212; as warriors &#8212; face.&nbsp; We must have, the support and understanding, as we struggle with &quot;the beast&quot; known as Combat PTSD.
+  Regardless of its origins, this poem says a lot about the challenges and difficulties that we &#8212; as warriors &#8212; face.&nbsp; We must have, the support and understanding, as we struggle with &quot;the beast&quot; known as Combat <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.
 </p>
 <p>
   &nbsp;
 </p>
 <p>
-  Combat-Related Post-Traumatic Stress Disorder &#8212; Combat PTSD &#8212; isn't just something that happens to a soldier when they have to kill someone&hellip;&nbsp; Although, that can play a part.&nbsp; It's about what happens, physically and psychologically, inside of a soldier's brain when they're faced with weeks, months, or years of constant adrenaline, danger, death, and/or fear.&nbsp; This enormous and prolonged stress, quite literally, changes the way that our brain looks and functions.
+  Combat-Related Post-Traumatic Stress Disorder &#8212; Combat <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> &#8212; isn't just something that happens to a soldier when they have to kill someone&hellip;&nbsp; Although, that can play a part.&nbsp; It's about what happens, physically and psychologically, inside of a soldier's brain when they're faced with weeks, months, or years of constant adrenaline, danger, death, and/or fear.&nbsp; This enormous and prolonged stress, quite literally, changes the way that our brain looks and functions.
 </p>
 <p>
   &nbsp;